 My only concern going forward is with the notched collar.
 The problem with the first version was that the fabric was too thick and made for unsightly corners as you see above.
 No amount of clipping made that look any better.
 I hope this works the second time around.
 If so, be prepared to see at least three or four more versions of this pattern!

 Here are photos of the front and back (shown with in-progress McCall's 5523).
 I serged the front and back princess seams together and pressed them toward the centers.
 The bubbling that appears near the upper back only showed up after I added the back stay.
 I don't know why this happened, but hopefully it's not too visible while worn.
 It's bugging me, though...hmm...

 The entire front and side front are interfaced with stretch interfacing.
 All hems are also interfaced with a 2-inch strip of stretch interfacing.
 This is recommended by Jalie in their instructions.

 Taking a cue from my Lady Grey coat, I drafted and added a back stay to help support the back, shoulder seam, and armhole.
-To make the back stay, I traced around the assembled back and cut out the piece on the fold well washed muslin or hair canvas.
+To make the back stay, I traced around the assembled back and cut out the piece on the fold.
 I used stretch cotton poplin to preserve some of the fabric's stretch, as mentioned above.
 You can do this directly on the fabric without making a separate pattern piece.
 I opted to make a separate pattern piece since I plan to make this jacket a few more times.